On birational boundedness of Fano fibrations: Proof of theorems and corollaries

 Let $X$ be an $n$-dimensional variety of $\epsilon$-Fano type with a Mori fibration $f: X\to Z$.
 By S$_n$, $Z$ is of $\delta(n, \epsilon)$-Fano type of dimension less than $n$.

 If $\dim Z=0$, then $X$ is an $n$-dimensional $\bQ$-factorial terminal Fano variety of Picard number one.
 There is nothing to prove since we assume BTBAB$_n$.

 Suppose that $\dim Z>0$.
 Then $Z$ is bounded by BAB$_{\leq n-1}$.
-In particular, there exists a very ample divisor $H$ on $Z$ with degree $d$ such that $d$ is bounded from above by some number $D(n, \epsilon)$.
+In particular, there exists a very ample divisor $H$ on $Z$ with degree $d$ such that $d$ is bounded from above by some number $D(n, \epsilon)$ depending only on $n$ and $\epsilon$.
 By definition, there exists a $\bQ$-divisor $B$ such that $(X, B)$ is an $\epsilon$-klt log Fano pair.
-Hence $(f:X\to Z,B,H)$ is a special $(n, d, 0,\epsilon)$-Fano fibration.
+Hence $(f:X\to Z,B,H)$ is an almost-extremal $(n, d, 0,\epsilon)$-Fano fibration.
 Since BrTBAB$_{\leq n-1}$ is implied by BAB$_{\leq n-1}$, by Theorem \ref{thm main}, for fixed $d$, such $X$ forms a birationally bounded family.
 Since $d$ has only finitely many possible values, we complete the proof. \end{proof}

 \begin{proof}[Proof of Corollary \ref{cor WBAB}] By Theorem \ref{thm MFS}, to prove WBAB$_n$, we only need to show the boundedness of anti-canonical volumes of varieties of $\epsilon$-Fano type with a Mori fibration.